amd/aocl-data-analytics/doc/linear_models/linmod_intro.rst

 Mean Square Error
 -----------------

-This is the most basic model and its use is notoriously widespread across many applications.
+This is the most basic model and its use is widespread across many applications.
-The cost function for a Linear Regression Model where the fit (loss) is measured by the Mean Square Error (MSE) is,
+The cost function for a linear regression Model where the fit (loss) is measured by the Mean Square Error (MSE) is,

 .. math::